boomitsheth/airbnb_reviews_analytics/README.md

 # Airbnb Reviews Analytics
 Web scarpping of data from the airbnb site is difficult.
-Hence we used data from inside_airbnb.
+Hence I used data from inside_airbnb.
 <br> Data Set: http://insideairbnb.com/get-the-data/
 <br> We took data set from Amsterdam City data set from the pool of data set available.
 <br>I took help of generative AI to write a python code for me to help me view csv files in mysql workbench.